m-car/marko_caric_portfolio/README.md

 ## Description

-This is my portfolio built with REACT
+This is my portfolio built with the React.js framework.

 <!-- TABLE OF CONTENTS -->
 <details>